NawaMan/NullableJ/README.md

 The best and most up-to-date way to see all the methods and how to use them is to see [the unit tests](https://github.com/NawaMan/NullableJ/blob/master/src/test/java/nawaman/nullable/NullableJTest.java).
 It is easy to read, promise!

+In general, NullableJ is composed of two things: `NullableJ` and `NullObjects`.

+### `NullableJ`
+`NullableJ` is a utility class containing utility methods.
+These methods are designed to be used with Lombok's ExtensionMethod.
+They can be used as normal static methods but the naming is done with the intention that they will be used with Lombok's ExtensionMethod.

+### `NullObjects`
+`NullObjects` will try to find the best candidate value to use as null object for a given class.

 ## Using NullableJ in Gradle project

 Add the maven repository ...